- Covering the costs of cancer treatment

 State high-risk pools and Pre-Existing Condition Insurance Plans

-Pre-Existing Condition Insurance Plans: Because cost, quality, and availability of state high-risk pools varied widely, the new health care law created the Pre-Existing Condition Insurance Plan (PCIP).
+Pre-Existing Condition Insurance Plans: Because cost, quality, and availability of health plans in state high-risk pools varied widely, the new health care law created the Pre-Existing Condition Insurance Plan (PCIP).
 PCIPs were a short-term way to insure people who couldn’t get insurance elsewhere.
 They were meant for people with pre-existing health conditions who’d been uninsured for at least 6 months and were denied coverage (or offered insurance without coverage of the pre-existing condition) by a private insurance company.
-The federal government has now closed PCIP to new enrollees, though people already enrolled in a PCIP will be able to stay in it until 2014.
+The federal government closed PCIPs to new enrollees in the middle of 2013, though people already enrolled in a PCIP were able to stay in it until 2014.
+Because of technical problems with the health insurance marketplace websites run by the federal government and some states, a few states have considered extending PCIP into 2014.
 For more information visit https://pcip.gov/.

 Medicaid, Indian Health Services, dependents of active duty US military, or other government aid programs